 Based on our analysis, we conclude that the market will find that that the increased value brought about by the change in capital structure is sufficient to compensate for the incremental increase in financial risk.

 In sum, our estimate of ROE in the 50-50 debt-to-equity scenario stems from two competing effects.
 First, the incremental increase in profitability that leverage provides in the form of a tax shield.
+We have estimated the NPV of the tax shield on the additional debt issued to achieve the 50% level as being $823.7m using a 14% interest rate, 48% marginal tax rate, and a 5% riskless rate.
 Second, the increased financial risk introduced by injecting debt into the company’s capital structure.
 This increased risk will have to carry additional return for investors to continue to hold the stock.
 We believe that our recommended capital structure strikes that balance.

 We note that under Mr. Laporte’s direction and strict cost controls, the market tolerated the company’s large amount of free cash.
 Mr. Laporte controlled spending and made generous distributions to shareholders.
 In response, the market rewarded the company by pushing up share price.
 In light of Mr. Laporte’s retirement, the market may seek additional assurances that the new management team will be comparably focused on cost control and shareholder value.
 By assuming debt, the company can signal to the market that management is committed to profitable investments and maintaining the cash flows and cost controls necessary to service that debt.